KarimChukfeh/tic-tac-react/public/ETTT_Whitepaper.md

 **Strategic Pressure**: Knowing your opponent still has their block available (because you can see they haven't used it) affects risk-taking.
 Players become more conservative in pursuing obvious winning threats, as their opponent can block the critical cell.

-### 2.4 Why This Works On-Chain

-The blocking mechanic's discrete nature makes it perfect for on-chain implementation.
-Each game state transition is simple:

-1. Verify the move is legal (cell is empty and not blocked)
-2. Update board state
-3. Clear any previous block
-4. Check for win/draw conditions
-5. Switch turns

-This logic executes in constant time regardless of game complexity.
-The contract's `makeMove` function (lines 1037-1217) handles all validation and state transitions atomically, ensuring game integrity without requiring off-chain computation.

----

 ## 3. Tournament Architecture

 ### 3.1 Multi-Tiered Structure